 The increased visibility, however, has not been accompanied with increased understanding.
 On the contrary, it has raised many questions about what exactly Asian Americans are experiencing.
 We are certainly experiencing violence.
 But there are questions about whether the violence can be considered a hate crime.
 Can Asian Americans even experience racism?
 Are Asian Americans even people of color?
 These questions are certainly not new and the answer to all of these questions is, of course, a resounding yes.

-It has been the tireless work of Black and other melanated scholars and activists who expanded society’s critical understanding of the true nature and scope of white supremacy.
+It has been the tireless work of critical race theorists and activists who expanded society’s critical understanding of the true nature and scope of White supremacy.

 White supremacy is a logic (i.e., a belief system that justifies one’s actions) as well as an economic, political, and cultural power structure built on that logic.
 White supremacy was ahistorically constructed to justify and carry out European imperialist and colonialist ambitions.
-The common misconception is that white supremacy is the motivation itself, as in white people engage in white supremacy because they believe themselves to be superior or they wish to be superior.
+The common misconception is that White supremacy is the motivation itself, as in White people engage in White supremacy because they believe themselves to be superior or they wish to be superior.
 This is historically inaccurate.
-The motivation is imperialism and colonialism and white supremacy is simply the logic and power structure that was constructed to legitimize and execute such motivation.
-The United States is born out of that logic and power structure, so white supremacy, rather than being a fringe element, is a defining feature of American government, capitalist economy, and culture.
-White nationalist groups like the KKK and the more recent Proud Boys represent merely the extremist manifestation of the pervasive logic and power structure.
+The motivation is imperialism and colonialism and White supremacy is simply the logic and power structure that was constructed to legitimize and execute such motivation.
+The United States is born out of that logic and power structure, so White supremacy, rather than being a fringe element, is a defining feature of American government, capitalist economy, and culture.
+Specific groups like the KKK and the more recent Proud Boys represent merely the extremist manifestation of the pervasive logic and power structure.

-Finally, we get to the fourth logic that props up white supremacy — orientalism.
-Of the four logics, orientalism is perhaps the least understood even though it is as ancient as antisemitism.
-This is perhaps because orientalism was only recognized in recent times — Palestinian scholar Edward Said was the first person to identify, coin, and discuss orientalism in his 1978 eponymous book.
-Like antisemitism, orientalism predates white supremacy by thousands of years but in that stretch of time slowly contributed to the conceptualization of the West as the Occident and Asia as the Orient.
+Anti-Asian racism is specifically rooted in orientalism, which is one of the four logics that prop up White supremacy — the other ones being anti-Blackness, anti-indigeneity, and antisemitism.
+Orientalism is perhaps the least understood, however.
+This may be because orientalism was only recognized in recent times — Palestinian scholar Edward Said was the first person to identify, coin, and discuss orientalism in his 1978 titular book.
+Orientalism predates white supremacy by thousands of years but in that stretch of time slowly contributed to the conceptualization of the West as the Occident and Asia as the Orient.
 Said explained in his book that notions of the Occident and Orient are far from benign geographic distinctions.
 They serve to assert the West’s notion of itself as the moral center of the world.
-Under orientalism, Western civilization is deemed civilized, normal, and morally righteous whereas Asian civilizations are deemed the other, foreign, and deviant.
+Under orientalism, Western civilization sees itself as civilized, normal, and morally righteous whereas it sees Asian civilizations as the other, foreign, and deviant.
 This is why it’s highly offensive to refer to Asians as Oriental.